Datebook Listing from the SF Chronicle for January 20, 1970

 February 10, 1970 Cata Hanna/Free And Easy/Flying Circus

 The above listing from the February 7, 1970 'Teen Age' section of the Oakland Tribune includes the press release for the Tuesday audition night on February 10.
-The Killing Floor site suggests that Bruce Springsteen and Steel Mill substituted for a band that couldn't make it, so I think they played on this date and not on February 9.
-Steel Mill apparently "won."
-If so, they would have opened for Country Joe and The Fish, Sons of Champlin and Area Code 615 at the Fillmore that weekend.
-The website has a different suggestion, namely that Steel Mill played the 17th, but I find that unsupportable.
+The Killing Floor site suggests that Bruce Springsteen and Steel Mill substituted for a band that couldn't make it, so I think they played on this date.
+Steel Mill apparently "won" (see above) and opened for Country Joe and The Fish the next weekend.

 March 3, 1970 Celestial Hysteria/Torres Limited/Jan Tangen and Dave Friedman

 Celestial Hysteria was playing the audition night for the second time (see Nov 11, 1969).
 This show was mentioned in Ralph Gleason's Chronicle column of March 2.